hanchaoqun/qpatch/README.md

-## Hot patching for user-space processes in LINUX.
+## qpatch: Hot patching for user-space processes in LINUX.
 #### It is for hot patching user-space processes in LINUX.
 Pure user-space C language development, supports c++ obj, does not need to modify the kernel additionally, and does not rely on any other tools.
 1. Achieve the effect of dynamically patching any user-space program developed in C, C++ (no need to restart the process, no need for the source code of the process).
 2. Support function HOOK, including glibc library functions.
 (Convenient for function stubbing).
 3. Support patch initialization function (convenient for unit testing).

-## Track and print all function calls of a Golang program.
+## gotrace: Track and print all function calls of a Golang program.
 #### The gotrace tool can print out all function calls during the execution of a Golang program, as well as the input parameters and return values (unresolved).

 ## Compilation and usage method: